reneegreen816/PholdAPhage/README.md

    ```

    Notes:
-   - You can open your file through UCSF ChimeraX command line or Finder.
+   - You can open your file using ChimeraX command line, or Finder.
    - Use 'open ~/Desktop/.../file_location/file_name.pdb' for local files, or 'open 1CD3' for PDB bank files.
    - Multiple proteins can be open in the same working file, at the same time.